1985 Major League Baseball postseason: Kansas City Royals (AL) vs. St. Louis Cardinals (NL)

+The Royals became the fifth team in World Series history to come back from a 3–1 series deficit to win the championship, and only the second expansion team to win a World Series after the New York Mets.
+The Royals also became the first team in MLB history to win both the LCS and the World Series after trailing three games to one in both rounds, a feat no other team has accomplished since.
+This was the first major league championship won by a team from Kansas City since 1970, when the Kansas City Chiefs won Super Bowl IV.
 After the series win, the Royals fell into a massive slump, and missed the postseason for the next 29 years.
 Their next postseason appearance would come in 2014, where they returned to the World Series, but narrowly lost to the San Francisco Giants in seven games.
-The Royals' next World Series title would come in 2015, where they defeated the New York Mets in five games.
+The Royals' next title would come in 2015, where they defeated the New York Mets in five games.